mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-xml-json.md

 layout: toc-guide-page
 ---

-[JSON (JavaScript Object Notation)](http://www.json.org/) is a easy to read, flexible text based format that can be used to store and communicate information to other products.
+[JSON (JavaScript Object Notation)](http://www.json.org/) is an easy to read, flexible text based format that can be used to store and communicate information to other products.
 It is mainly based on key:value pairs and is web and .NET friendly.
-There are many libraries and prodcuts that support JSON.
+There are many libraries and products that support JSON.

-Some of the reasons JSON might be used is to collect data from the Rhino model to be used in other places.
-Using JSON to store information for a door schedule, or a parts list.
-A report can be created on the name, size and location of all the bitmaps in an model.
-A JSON files can have the endpoints of all the lines in a model representing column or beam connection points.
-JSON files are used in many other places and products.
+One of the reasons JSON might be used is to collect data from the Rhino model to be used in other places.
+Use JSON to store information for a door schedule, or a parts list.
+A report can be created on the name, size and location of all the bitmaps in a model.
+A JSON file can have the endpoints of all the lines in a model representing column or beam connection points.
+JSON files are used in serveral other places and products.
 JSON is also easy to display on dynamic webpages.

-Here is an exmple of a JSON structure describing a medical office space:
+Here is an exmple of a JSON structure describing a medical office st of spaces, taken from a set of polylines off a Rhino floorplan.
+As you will see in the example, the medical space includes 5 rooms and parking, with square footage and pricing for each dedicated space.

 ```json
 { "office": {